Conditions for awarding state aid

 Nor can we award support to an undertaking which is subject to an outstanding recovery order for state aid that must be repaid.

-We have drawn up a declaration form (Norwegian only, docx) that each company must fill in to confirm that it is not an “undertaking in difficulty” and is not subject to an outstanding recovery order for state aid.
+We have drawn up a declaration form (docx) that each company must fill in to confirm that it is not an “undertaking in difficulty” and is not subject to an outstanding recovery order for state aid.

 This declaration serves as confirmation that the enterprise is qualified to receive project funding that constitutes state aid.
 A declaration document must be submitted for each partner that will be a recipient of state aid under a project and this must be done before a contract can be drawn up.